Pierre Poujade: Poujadism

 After the war, Poujade was the owner of a book and stationery store.

-On 23 July 1953, with a group of about 20 persons, Poujade prevented inspectors of the tax board from verifying the income of another shopkeeper.
+On 23 July 1953, Poujade was a member of a group of about 20 people who prevented inspectors of the tax board from verifying the income of another shopkeeper.
 This was the start of a tax protest movement by shopkeepers, first in the Lot department, then in the Aveyron department, and finally the whole south of the Massif Central.

-On 29 November 1953, Pierre Poujade created the Union de Défense des Commerçants et Artisans (UDCA; Defense Union of Shopkeepers and Craftsmen), to organize the tax protesters.
+On 29 November 1953, Pierre Poujade created the Union de Défense des Commerçants et Artisans (UDCA; Defence Union of Shopkeepers and Craftsmen), to organise the tax protesters.
 This movement would soon be called "Poujadism" (French: Poujadisme).
 Poujadism flourished most vigorously in the last years of the Fourth Republic, and articulated the economic interests and grievances of shopkeepers and other proprietor-managers of small businesses facing economic and social change.
-The main themes of Poujadism concerned the defense of the common man against the elites.
+The main themes of Poujadism concerned the defence of the common man against the elites.

-In addition to the protest against the income tax and the price control imposed by finance minister Antoine Pinay to limit inflation, Poujadism was opposed to industrialization, urbanization, and American-style modernization, which were perceived as a threat to the identity of rural France.
+In addition to the protest against the income tax and the price control imposed by finance minister Antoine Pinay to limit inflation, Poujadism was opposed to industrialisation, urbanisation, and American-style modernisation, which were perceived as a threat to the identity of rural France.

 The movement's "common man" populism led to antiparliamentarism (Poujade called the National Assembly "the biggest brothel in Paris" and the deputies a "pile of rubbish" and "paederasts"), a strong anti-intellectualism (Poujade denounced the graduates from the École Polytechnique as the main culprits for the woes of 1950s France and boasted that he had no book learning), xenophobia, and antisemitism, particularly aimed against Jewish Prime Minister Pierre Mendès France, with Poujade claiming "Mendès is French only as the word added to his name".
 Mendès was perceived as being responsible for the loss of French Indochina.
 Poujadism also supported the cause of French Algeria.